emrgnt-cmplxty/automata/automata/docs/core/embedding/embedding_provider.rst

 Limitations
 -----------

-Since ``EmbeddingProvider`` is an abstract base class, it cannot be used directly to generate embeddings.
+Since ``EmbeddingVectorProvider`` is an abstract base class, it cannot be used directly to generate embeddings.
 Instead, it should be inherited and implemented by a subclass providing a specific kind of embedding, such as an implementation using OpenAI’s API.